Twistt/HonorBuddy/README.md

-# HonorBuddy

-How to Add issues or Suggestions:
+# Read me before submitting Issues or Suggestions!

 Titles must have either of these:
 [ProductName][Issue]